siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 Note that Travel per Revolution is a motor parameter, not an axis parameter as one might think.
 Consider the case of a dual Y gantry with lead screws of different pitch (how weird).
 The travel per revolution would be different for each motor.

 <pre>
-$1tr=2.54          Sets motor 1 to a 10 TPI travel from millimeters (2.54 mm per revolution)
+$1tr=2.54       Set motor 1 to a 10 TPI travel from millimeters (2.54 mm per revolution)
 </pre>

 ### $1MI - MIcrosteps